-The amount of funds illegally expended was quite small, and we believe it would not be cost effective for the Department of Education to recover these improper expenditures.
-We will, however, write a letter to the Secretary of Education requesting him to take appropriate action to insure that Federal student aid funds are not expended for lobbying activities in the future.
-We will furnish you a copy of our letter to the Secretary.
+The amount of funds illegally expended was quite small and we believe it would not be cost effective for the Department of Education to recover these improper expenditures.
+However, similar activities may have been carried out at other institutions.
+We, therefore, suggest that you advise institutions receiving Federal funds under programs administered by the Department of Education that such lobbying activities are improper.